vladodyanov/vladodyanov/README.md

  💻 Currently working on enhancing my **coding skills** and exploring **Django's** black magic.

  ⚡ With over 2 years of experience as a Python developer, I have utilized various languages and technologies across multiple projects.

-I am seeking a full-time position in software development to further apply and grow my skills.
+ 👋 I am open to all Python, Django, and Django REST projects.
+Also I am seeking a full-time position in software development to further apply and grow my skills.

  👨‍💻 I am **organized**, **communicative**, **professional**, a **team player** and **fluent in English**.